 However, without meetings, cooperation, communication, coordination, consensus and decision-making will all be compromised.
 In fact, teamwork and collaboration often requires meeting to brainstorm and facilitate new ideas.
 So the elimination of bad meetings is the true goal.

 The good news is, we’ve found that changing the way your team and your organization approach meetings is feasible.

 After researching the meeting methods of the most advanced companies in the tech industry, Lark has developed the best conferencing method called SamePage Method and practiced it ourselves for several months to demonstrate its effectiveness.

-This article will explain how SamePage Method works and why it is effective.
+This article will explain how SamePage Method works and why its effective.

 Here’s an example of how it plays out: